-6. Risk Assessment
+5. Regulated Activities - Risk Assessment

-- 6.1 It is the responsibility of the Head of each College Department to ensure: - a) that a risk assessment is undertaken for regulated activities within their area (the assessment should consider how the risks identified can be minimised or eliminated, outline the local processes for reporting concerns, take account of health and safety considerations and record training requirements); - b) that completed risk assessments are made available to employees, Fellows, workers, volunteers or students who are involved in the activity; and - c) that the implementation and review of actions identified within a risk assessment is undertaken in a timely manner. - 6.2 A template risk assessment can be found in Annex C.
+It is the responsibility of the Head of each College Department to ensure:

+- a) that a risk assessment is undertaken for regulated activities within their area (the assessment should consider how the risks identified can be minimised or eliminated, outline the local processes for reporting concerns, take account of health and safety considerations and record training requirements); - b) that completed risk assessments are made available to employees, Fellows, workers, volunteers or students who are involved in the activity; and - c) that the implementation and review of actions identified within a risk assessment is undertaken in a timely manner.